dekimpew/dekimpew.github.io/docs/k8s/avi_with_k8s.md

 ## Deploying the SE's
 The previous steps were all pretty easy.
 Now comes the hard part: deploying Service Engines onto Proxmox.
-To deploy the SE's, you can either use the ansible role or pure API calls.
-In this case, I've used the Ansible role in combination with some manual steps.
+To deploy the SE's, I have taken the official AVI ansible role and edited it to be used with Proxmox.

 ## Deploying AKO on the kubeadm cluster